Veggie garden companion Planting is beneficial to deter pests, attract beneficial insects and increase yield

 - Alliums (onions, shallots, leeks, garlic) with the legume (peas, beans, peanuts) family

 Some plants are lumped together because of crop rotation, which I’ve written in-depth in this crop rotation post (where you can also learn the plant families that work well together).
-Be sure to check out this companion planting post too because it has some informative infographics.

-Companion planting example #1
+Companion Planting Example #1

 This garden bed has the following companion plants